muma005/muma005/README.md

 ## 🏅 Profile Insights

-- 🚀 Passionate about Data Science, ML, Artificial Intelligence, and Full Stack Development
+- 🚀 Passionate about Data Science, ML, Artificial Intelligence, and  Development
 - 🌱 Always learning: new frameworks, tools, and concepts in tech
 - 🔭 Working on open-source projects, check out my repositories!
 - 💬 Open for collaboration and knowledge sharing